Preparing for the NVIDIA Installation

 variable set to nothing.
 Add to it as you see fit.

-Now build the kernel modules by running the following commands
+Now build the kernel modules by running the following command:

 make NV_EXCLUDE_KERNEL_MODULES=